-Name: Date of Pre-Observation: Subject/Area: Observer: Time: Date of Observation: Lesson/Activity: Directions: Unit members should complet observation meeting. te the following questions in preparation for their pre- 1a.
-Demonstrating Knowledge of Conte ent and Pedagogy Please explain how this unit or lesson dem onstrates your content knowledge: related to this content area? able to do before they can master these concepts? edagogical approaches work best to help students master 1b.
-Demonstrating Knowledge of Stude nts Please explain how you used knowledge o groupings: f your students to develop this lesson and student
+Name: Date of Pre-Observation: Subject/Area: Observer: Time: Date of Observation: Lesson/Activity: Directions: Unit members should complete observation meeting. the following questions in preparation for their pre- 1a.
+Demonstrating Knowledge of Conten at and Pedagogy Please explain how this unit or lesson demo onstrates your content knowledge: related to this content area?
+The pole to do before they can master these concepts?
+The pole to do before they can master these concepts?
+The pole to do before they can master these concepts?
+1b.
+Demonstrating Knowledge of Studen u ts Please explain how you used knowledge of groupings: your students to develop this lesson and student